≡ Menu

 Images via Wind River Tiny Homes/Instagram Credit: Forsey Films

-So when you’re ready to work, you can pull down your workstation along with everything else you can store in there.
+So, when you’re ready to work, you can pull down your workstation and everything else you store there.

 Images via Wind River Tiny Homes/Instagram Credit: Forsey Films